This document should be treated as an attachment to Woodpecker.co Terms of Service.

 You are obliged to immediately stop contacting prospects who expressed their wish not to be contacted again.
 If a prospect of yours demands that their data gets removed from your contact lists, you are obliged to remove it (in accordance with the ‘right to be forgotten’.)

 You should process only the personal data that are necessary in relation to the purposes for which you process it.
-That means you should remove from your contact base all the personal data that are irrelevant to your email campaign, or be able to justify why specific type of data is necessary for the goal you are trying to accomplish.
+That means you should remove from your contact base all the personal data that are irrelevant to your email campaign, or be able to justify why a specific type of data is necessary for the goal you are trying to accomplish.

 As data administrator, you need to make sure all the data you process is up to date.
 Personal data that is inaccurate or outdated should be deleted or altered immediately.